 The Banff Centre

-Banff Elementary School's Mountain Readers is looking for volunteers to spend 1 hour per week with students to help improve reading skills.
+Banff Elementary School’s Mountain Readers is looking for volunteers to spend one hour per week with students to help improve reading skills.

 Banff Food Bank

 Banff Food Bank is registered charitable organization distributing food hampers for those in need in Banff and Lake Louise.
 Volunteers help with distribution and acceptance of food, Tuesdays 11:30 am- 1:30 pm.
 Or help with donations pick up, you must own car - different times.